chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

 ---
 layout: post
-title: "Learning Blender: user interface"
+title: "Blender tutorial: user interface"
 description: "In this new series of post I will talk about learning to use Blender, the famous 3D computer graphics software.
 A series of tutorial for beginners (like me)."
 date: 2018-01-31